willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

  costs would be a big deal for a small band, so applied a similar idea while all keeping it retained to its own page.

+## FINAL THOUGHTS

+From my testing I've learned that although I can make a functional website, I definitely have alot to learn, and based off of the amount my code has improved from the start of this project to now, I'm confident my projects will only improve as I continue to work on them.
+It's obvious to see from my first html document (index.html) to my last one (about.html) in this project how much I've improved, and in the future I know I'll be able to apply a huge amount of this information in a functional way on many of my projects.

+I've replicated my wireframes very well considering I don't consider myself graphically talented, and the only altercations I've made are to a couple of the tablet layouts, where I realised in practice that some things simply had to be pushed onto the next row to make a functional site as it would have to be shrunk too far to be readable (such as the wireframes sonnet-news-wireframe.png and sonnet-news-tablet-wireframe.png).

+ Overall I feel I've done a good job but if I was to do it again could optimise some of my work to be more structured and less messy (like using multiple classes in my css for something that could have been done with one).